RTOpt/multimodal-simulator/README.md

 between any pair of nodes is considered constant.

-For more details, see the comments in /multimodalsim/shittle/shuttle_simple_dispatcher.py.
+For more details, see the comments in /multimodalsim/shuttle/shuttle_simple_dispatcher.py.

-##### Example 2: ShuttleSimpleNetworkDispatcher
+##### Example 2: ShuttleHubSimpleNetworkDispatcher

-The ShuttleSimpleNetworkDispatcher
+The ShuttleHubSimpleNetworkDispatcher
-(/multimodalsim/shittle/shuttle_simple_network_dispatcher.
+(/multimodalsim/shuttle/shuttle_hub_simple_network_dispatcher.py) is a
-py) is a simple example that demonstrates how to use the ShuttleDispatcher with a network (e.g., a graph that indicates the distance/travel time between the different locations).
-It is based on the same simple optimization algorithm as the ShuttleSimpleDispatcher.
+simple example that demonstrates how to use the ShuttleDispatcher with a network (e.g., a graph that indicates the distance/travel time between the different locations).
+It is based on the same simple optimization algorithm as the ShuttleHubSimpleDispatcher.
 The only difference is that the travel time between any pair of nodes is now given by the network.

-For more details, see the comments in /multimodalsim/shittle/shuttle_simple_network_dispatcher.py.
+For more details, see the comments in /multimodalsim/shuttle/shuttle_hub_simple_network_dispatcher.py.

 ##### Example 3: ShuttleGreedyDispatcher

 The ShuttleGreedyDispatcher
-(/multimodalsim/shittle/shuttle_greedy_dispatcher.py) is a more complex example.
+(/multimodalsim/shuttle/shuttle_greedy_dispatcher.py) is a more complex example.
 It is based on an optimization algorithm that assigns the trips to the vehicles in a greedy way.

+##### Example 4: FixedLineDispatcher

 ## Examples